encoredev/encore/docs/index.md

 title: Welcome to Encore
 subtitle: A synthesis of clarity and flow.
 ---
-Encore is a Backend Development Engine, designed for a flowstate experience when building cloud-based backend applications and distributed systems using Go.
+Encore is a Backend Development Engine, purpose-built for a flow state developer experience when creating cloud-based backend applications and distributed systems using Go.

-Build with the Encore Go framework, then let the platform analyze your code to automatically handle observability, provisioning infrastructure, deploying your app to the cloud of your choice, and more.
+Write your business logic with the Encore Go framework, then let the platform analyze your code to automatically deal with everything else: provisioning environments and infrastructure, deploying your app to the cloud of your choice, adding observability and documentation, and much more.
 Just float into the flow.

 <a href="/docs/quick-start"><Button kind="primary">Quick Start</Button></a>